Eviction Under Dubai Rental Dispute

 d- If the landlord wants to sell.

-2. the reason for the eviction.
+2. Reason for Eviction: The notice must clearly specify the statutory reason for eviction.

 Important points to consider: